State Machine

 Cancellation maps directly to ready.
 There is no intermediate "cancelled" state.
 The detection logic:

-• LastToolResultWasError = true signals the cancellation occurred.
+• LastWasUserInterrupt = true signals the ESC marker was seen.

 • The agent stops executing, so IsAgentDone() fires.